GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/response-headers/en.md

 The response headers can be configured in 2 places.

-In the Schema Configuration applied to the endpoint under block "Response Headers", by selecting option `"Use custom configuration"` and then providing the desired items, with format `{header name}: {header value}`.
+In the Schema Configuration applied to the endpoint under block "Response Headers", by selecting option `"Use custom configuration"` and then providing the desired headers (at one entry per line), with format `{header name}: {header value}`.

 For instance, provide value: